Equal-Vote/star-server/docs/contributions/1_local_setup.md

    _i.e.: `/yourprojectsdirectory/`_

-2. Clone your fork of star.vote, replacing `YOUR_USER_NAME` with your GitHub Username
+2. Clone your fork of BetterVoting, replacing `YOUR_USER_NAME` with your GitHub Username

    ```
    git clone --depth=1 https://github.com/YOUR_USER_NAME/star-server.git
    ```

-This will download the entire star.vote repository to your projects directory.
+This will download the entire BetterVoting repository to your projects directory.

 Note: `--depth=1` creates a shallow clone of your fork, with only the most recent history/commit.